Norham: History

 The 19th-century Ladykirk and Norham Bridge is a late stone road bridge that connects the village with Ladykirk in the Scottish Borders.

-J. M. W. Turner reportedly tipped his hat to Norham Castle in 1831, as it was the place which had brought him fame as an artist in 1798.
+J. M. W. Turner reportedly tipped his hat to Norham Castle in 1831, as it was the place that had brought him fame as an artist in 1798.
 It was a subject he revisited throughout his career.
-The painting of the castle which hangs in Tate Britain, Norham Castle, Sunrise (1845), luminously near-abstract, is one of the great treasures of the collection.
+The painting of the castle that hangs in Tate Britain, Norham Castle, Sunrise (1845), luminously near-abstract, is one of the great treasures of the collection.

 Norham railway station, built 1851, closed in 1965 and was turned into a museum by its final station master, Peter Short.
 In 2013 it was up for sale at an asking price of £420,000.

 Governance

 An electoral ward in the name of Norham and Islandshires exists.
 This ward stretches south east to just short of Bamburgh and has a total population taken at the 2011 Census of 4,438.